clj-kondo/clj-kondo/doc/linters.md

 (foo/y)
 ```

-you can exclude warnings for all vars in namespace `foo` using:
+you can exclude warnings for all unresolved vars from namespace `foo` using:

 ``` clojure
 {:linters {:unresolved-var {:exclude [foo]}}}
 ```

-or exclude a selection of vars using qualified symbols:
+or exclude a selection of unresolved vars using qualified symbols:

 ``` clojure
 {:linters {:unresolved-var {:exclude [foo/x]}}}